garencheckley/podexp/README.md

 ## Recent Improvements

 ### Audio Quality Enhancements
-The system has been upgraded to use Google's Chirp HD female voice model (en-US-Chirp-HD-F), which provides significantly improved audio quality compared to the previous voice model.
+The system has been upgraded to use Google's newest Chirp3 HD Leda voice model (en-US-Chirp3-HD-Leda), which provides significantly improved audio quality compared to the previous voice model.
 Key improvements include:

-- More natural-sounding female narration with better intonation and rhythm
+- More natural-sounding narration with better intonation and rhythm
 - Higher definition audio quality for improved listening experience
 - Optimized speaking rate for better comprehension
 - Better handling of pauses and emphasis in the generated content